pwkraft/pwkraft.github.io/_pages/research.md

 ## Manuscripts Under Review

-**Asking the Right Questions: A Framework to Develop Gender-Balanced Knowledge Batteries** \\
-with Kathleen Dolan.
-Revisions submitted to _Political Research Quarterly_.

 **Everyone Cares about Fairness: Why Morality Doesn't Fit in a Bag of Words** \\
 with Robert Klemmensen.
 Invitation to revise and resubmit at _British Journal of Political Science_.